JulianNicholls/Ankh-Crosswords/README.md

 When a puzzle is loaded, if there is a game in progress (.ankh) file, then that will be loaded to allow continuation.

+When the grid is correctly complete, the time is displayed.

 ## Keys and Mouse

     A-Z         Fill in letter